RRZE-HPC/MachineState/README.md

 The module cannot be used with Python2!

+The module is tested on Ubuntu Xenial for Python versions 3.4, 3.5, 3.6, 3.7 and 3.8 for the architectures AMD64, PPC64le and ARM8.
+For macOS, only Python versions 3.7 and 3.8 for the AMD64 architecture are tested.

 --------------------------------------------------------------------------------
 Checks
 --------------------------------------------------------------------------------
-- Hostname, operating system and kernel version
+General:
+- Hostname
+- The current load of the system
-- Users that are logged into the system that might disturb the runs
+- Number of users that are logged into the system that might disturb the runs
+- Shell environment
+- Module system
+- Installed compilers and MPI implementations
+- Information about the executable (if command is passed as cli argument)

+Linux:
+- Operating system and kernel version
 - CPU information (family, model, vulnerabilities, ...) and cpuset
 - CPU, cache and NUMA topology
+- CPU frequency settings
+- Memory information
-- CPU/Uncore frequency settings (Uncore only if LIKWID is available)
+- Uncore frequency settings (Uncore only if LIKWID is available)
 - Prefetchers and turbo frequencies (if LIKWID is available)
-- The current load of the system
 - OS settings (NUMA balancing, huge pages, transparent huge pages, ...)
 - Power contraints (RAPL limits)
-- Module system
-- Installed compilers and MPI implementations
-- Shell environment
 - Accelerator information (Nvidida GPUs and NEC Tsubasa)
 - Dmidecode system configuration (if available)

-- Information about the executable (if command is passed as cli argument)
+macOS:
+- Operating system version
+- CPU information (family, model, ...)
+- CPU, cache and NUMA topology
+- CPU frequency settings
+- Memory information

 **All sizes are converted to bytes, all frequencies are converted to Hz**